Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 Parsnips have been consumed for thousands of years because they are rich in vitamins and minerals.

-Read on and learn a little about the history of parsnips, their nutritional value, and their health benefits.
+Read on and learn a little about the history, nutritional value, and health benefits of parsnips.

 Physical description